KaiserWerk/CertMaker/docs/setup.md

    configuration values according to your needs.
 At next startup, all the necessary database tables will be created automatically.
 1. Open your favourite browser and navigate to ``http://localhost:8880`` to access the web UI.
 1. Create a new user with admin flag set.
-Make sure you remember the password.
-1. Enable the *Username and Password (UI)* authentication provider.

 That's about it for initial setup.
-Make sure all files and folder can be written and read by the user running the binary.
+Make sure all files and folders can be written and read by the user running the binary.

 I strongly suggest you create a separate user account for every app / client that will